ikhemissi/azure-ipaas-workshop/docs/workshop.md

 ### Check the Logic App Workflows

 A **workflow** is a series of operations that define a task, business process, or workload.
-Each workflow always starts with a single trigger operation, after which you must add one or more `actions`.
+Each workflow always starts with a single **trigger**, after which you must add one or more **actions**.

 #### Check the Event Grid trigger in Logic App

 <div class="info" data-title="Note">

-> A **trigger** is the first operation in any workflow that specifies the criteria to meet before running any subsequent **action** in that workflow.
-In this lab, we want to **trigger an event when a new file is uploaded in a storage account**.

-</div>

-Next step is to actually trigger the Logic App `loa-proc-lab-no-ipa-[randomId]` based on the event raised by your Event Grid System Topic when a file is uploaded to the `inputfiles` container.

 Azure Logic Apps offers different components which can be used to define the steps of a flow as a chain of actions and controls.
 Here are the main ones :

-- **Operations** : Triggers and Actions are the main building blocks of a Logic App.
+> - **Operations** : `Triggers` and `Actions` are the main building blocks of a Logic App.
 A trigger is the event that starts the workflow and an action is a step in this workflow.
-- **Controls** : Switch, Loop, Condition, Scope are used to control the flow of the steps composing the actual logic of the workflow.
+> - A **trigger** is the first operation in any workflow that specifies the criteria to meet before running any subsequent **action** in that workflow.
+In this lab, we want to **trigger an event when a new file is uploaded in a storage account**.
+> - **Actions** is the building block actually responsible for doing the work in the flow : They are used to connect to Azure Services, 3rd party solutions, control the flow or manipulate data thanks to **connectors**.
-- **Connectors** : Connectors are used to connect to different first of third party services and applications.
+> - **Connectors** : Connectors are used to connect to different first of third party services and applications.
 These connectors abstract the complexities of interacting with these services by defining their required and optional inputs as well as deserializing their outputs to dynamic objects usable in the rest of the flow steps.
+> - **Controls** : Switch, Loop, Condition, Scope are used to control the flow of the steps composing the actual logic of the workflow.

+</div>

+Next step is to actually trigger the Logic App `loa-proc-lab-no-ipa-[randomId]` based on the event raised by your Event Grid System Topic when a file is uploaded to the `inputfiles` container.

 Since we want the Logic App to be triggered when an event is published in the Event Grid System Topic, we will be using the Event Grid Built-In connector available in Logic App.
 It comes with the `When a resource event occurs` action, that is triggered when an Azure Event Grid subscription receives the subscribed event.